softprops/shiplift/.github/ISSUE_TEMPLATE/bug_report.md

 <!-- Use Help > Report Issue to prefill these. -->
 - Crate version:
 - OS:
-- Output of docker version:
+- Output of running `docker version` on the command line: